bbende/apache-ranger-vagrant/README.md

 5. Edit scripts/ranger-env.sh and set RANGER_HOME to point the root of range source code (requires having previously performed a full build with artifacts in RANGER_HOME/target).

+(Optional) If you want to install Solr to use for Ranger auditing, first download the [Solr 5.2.1](http://archive.apache.org/dist/lucene/solr/5.2.1/) tgz to your local computer, then edit ranger-env.sh and set INSTALL_SOLR=true and set SOLR_TAR to the full path to solr-5.2.1.tgz.

 6. Launch the VM

         ./scripts/up.sh